 Another useful tactic for dealing with an argumentative ex is to defer the conversation to another time.
 For instance, if your ex typically uses the children's drop-off or pick-up time to initiate troublesome conversations, you can suggest that you both wait to discuss the matter in private, over the phone, or through email.
-This way you won't end up arguing in front of your children in or in a public place.
-You might also find it helpful to schedule a weekly email or telephone co-parenting "meeting" to avoid unnecessary arguments while still including each other in important decisions.
+This way, you won't end up arguing in front of your children in or in a public place.
+You might also find it helpful to schedule a weekly email or telephone co-parenting "meeting" to avoid unnecessary arguments, while still including each other in important decisions.

 Refuse to Defend Yourself

-Rather than spend time and energy defending yourself or your actions to an ex when they accuse you of doing something wrong, you can choose not to engage in this unhealthy form of communication.
+Rather than spending time and energy defending yourself or your actions to an ex when they accuse you of doing something wrong, you can choose not to engage in this unhealthy form of communication.
 By resisting the urge to explain yourself, you'll work towards changing an existing pattern for your interactions that can lead to less arguing in the long run.

 So, the next time your ex tries to insult or question your parenting style, don't participate in a defensive explanation of your actions.
 Instead, realize that just because they are upset about a particular issue, it doesn't make you a "bad parent," and—in many cases—arguing won't effectively allow them to see your point of view.

 A lot of escalated arguments can be avoided simply by acknowledging what the other person is trying to say, or how they are feeling in the moment.
 For example, if your ex blames you for not making the kids do their homework before dinner, you can respond by saying something like, "I hear what you're saying.
 You'd like me to make sure the kids do their homework before dinner.
 You've made your point, but we don't need to discuss it further right now."

 Then, later on, you can think about your ex's complaint and take their advice if you think it's in your kids' best interests.
 If not, you can simply acknowledge their request and try to understand their standpoint.